Applifting/pomuzeme.si/doc/contributing.md

 Before you contribute some code, please review the following aspects of this project:

+- See [actors](./actors.md) of this system
+- See [entity model](./entityModel.wsd) this is a desired state to which we should converge.
+Attributes that are not important for business are left out. (if you think they should be there, open a PR)

 ## Business logic

 Business logic is written into service objects.
 One service class per use case.
 Service classes are grouped by modules.